Air Compressor monitoring system

 6. Auto-shutdown in unsafe conditions

-Compressors have low fault tolerance for the majority of their components.
+Compressors have low fault tolerance for the majority of their components, and maintaining the compressor’s health is crucial.
 Sensors monitor the status of key components.
 It is possible to prevent damage if anything goes wrong by taking drastic measures in advance.

 An automatic shutdown can be initiated by compressor control systems.
 It usually occurs when a vital component fails or if unsafe working conditions exist.
 Uncontrolled surges and chokes, or overloads of the electrical systems, are hazardous conditions.